rtreactive/rtactor-rs/README.md

 ### Rust version

-This project was developed and tested with rust `1.64.0`.
+This project was tested with rust `1.64.0` and rust `1.86.0`.
-More recent versions of rust will be supported in the future.
+Version in between were not tested but should work.